Demo Docs Pricing Compare Integrity Sign in Try it free

 Overview

-DarkMatter is an execution history layer for multi-agent AI systems.
-Every agent action becomes a context commit, an immutable node chained to its parent via SHA-256 hash linkage.
-The chain is independently verifiable and can be replayed, forked, or exported as a compliance artifact.
+DarkMatter is the independent verification and audit layer for AI agent decisions.
+Every agent action becomes a commit: an immutable node chained to its parent via SHA-256 hash linkage.
+The chain is independently verifiable and can be replayed, forked, or exported as a proof bundle.

 ReplayWalk the full decision chain root to tipGET /api/replay/:id